Mate Sound the Pump...

 Henderson & Carlisle write in their book on marine antiques: 'The wording on the plaque was of critical importance to the survivability of the ship and those aboard her.
 It was imperative to know the depth of water in the well of the ship to determine if pumping was necessary.
 Here was a token of life at sea that could be an everyday reminder at home of the perils of the sea.'

 The top left photo shows a very rare yellow and blue bordered version, which although unmarked, is from the Garrison Pottery (Dixon and partners), as is the pink circular plaque, top right.
 The top centre plaque, which is hand painted, is attributed to Scott's Southwick Pottery.
 The top row were all likely made in the1830s or 40s.
-The plaques on the second row and bottom left have the impressed 'Dixon Co' mark, used from c1850–1865.
-The last two plaques are attributed to Moore's Wear Pottery, which appears to have acquired the transfer plate in 1865, when the Garrison Pottery closed.
-Even the rectangular versions, which are more common, command high prices because of the popularity of the verse among collectors.
+The plaques on the second row and bottom left and right have the impressed 'Dixon Co' mark, used from c1850–1865.
+The last two rectangular plaques are attributed to Moore's Wear Pottery, which appears to have acquired the transfer plate in 1865, when the Garrison Pottery closed.
+The last plaque is of a rarer mould that Moore's appears to have acquired from Galloway and Atkinson when the Albion Pottery closed c1864.

 Maritime verses